Marvel's Spider-Man: Sales

 The PlayStation 4 version of Marvel's Spider-Man: Miles Morales (2020) sold 22,882 physical copies within its first week on sale in Japan, making it the eighth-best-selling retail game of the week in the country.
 During the same week, the PlayStation 5 version was the tenth-best-selling retail game in Japan, selling 18,640 physical copies.
-Marvel's Spider-Man: Miles Morales was also the best-selling physical PlayStation 5 launch game in the UK.
+Marvel's Spider-Man: Miles Morales was also the best-selling physical PlayStation 5 launch game in the United Kingdom.
 In Germany, the game sold over 100,000 copies in its launch month and 200,000 copies by the end of December 2020.
-As of December 18, 2020, the game has sold a combined total of 663,000 digital copies across both the PlayStation 4 and PlayStation 5 platforms.
-On April 22, 2021, Jeff Grubb of VentureBeat reported that the game had outsold both The Last of Us Part II and Ghost of Tsushima (both 2020) with regards to lifetime sales.
-As of July 18, 2021, the game had sold over 6.5 million copies.
+As of December 2020, the game has sold a combined total of 663,000 digital copies across both the PlayStation 4 and PlayStation 5 platforms.
+In April 2021, Jeff Grubb of VentureBeat reported that the game had outsold both The Last of Us Part II and Ghost of Tsushima (both 2020) with regards to lifetime sales.
+As of July 2021, the game had sold over 6.5 million copies.
 Miles Morales was the twelfth best-selling game of 2020, and the sixth best-selling game of 2021.

+In November 2020, it was informed that Marvel's Spider-Man reportedly sold more than 20 million copies.

 In May 2022, the Marvel's Spider-Man series was reported to have sold over 33 million copies.
+Marvel's Spider-Man 2 sold over five million units in ten days.